crisroddev/terraform-ansible-homeTask/README.md

 __Terraform__
 1. Open your AWS console

 2. Change your region to `us-east-2`.
-From the AWS console create an S3 bucket in `us-east-2` to store backend terraform state e.g `infra-tf-cloud-home-task`
+From the AWS console create an S3 bucket in `us-east-2` to store backend terraform state e.g `infra-tf-cloud`

 3. Create a private key pair for your EC2 instance called e.g `ec2-key-home-task`